-The goal of managing a claim is to return the injured worker to a productive working life.
+The goal of managing a claim is to return the worker to a productive working life.
 This requires the active participation of the worker, the employer and the health care community, working with the WCB in a co-operative relationship.

 Effective claims management begins with prompt medical treatment, if required, and early and accurate reporting of the injury.
 Learn how to report a worker’s injury.

-As soon as the WCB receives an injured worker report from either the worker, the employer or the caregiver, a claims entitlement specialist begins gathering information on the claim.
+As soon as the WCB receives a worker report from either the worker, the employer or the caregiver, a claims entitlement specialist begins gathering information on the claim.
 The claims entitlement specialist assesses the circumstances surrounding the injury and makes a decision, based on legislation and policy, to either accept or deny the claim.
 An efficient decision-making process is important for prompt payment of any wage loss and for fair, timely and cost-effective return to wellness.

 When a claim is accepted, the WCB pays medical expenses (these are not paid by Saskatchewan Health), wage loss and other benefits.
 The WCB also pays other benefits for permanent disabilities.
 In case of a work-related fatality, we pay burial costs and other benefits to the worker’s dependants.